-Augmented reality, virtual reality and mixed reality are some of the most trending technological fields.
+Augmented reality, virtual reality, and mixed reality are some of the most trending technological fields.
 And as such, professionals with the expertise of all these skill sets are in high demand.
-Augmented reality UX is a vacuum which needs more creative mind to enhance it further.
+Augmented reality UX is a vacuum that needs a more creative mind to enhance it further.

 Augmented reality app design

 Designing Augmented reality UX is also an exciting field, where we need to blend in the 3d designs with physical reality.
-There are several applications out there who are promoting augmented creation, best examples for the same are Instagram filters, and Snapchat.
-Applications like spark.facebook.com is a perfect tool for AR creators where anyone without the prior or advance knowledge of AR can try their hands on with output as an interesting and your very own Instagram filter.
-Other than this there are several applications like Google lens, and Expedition, these are few days today examples which we can see around us.
+There are several applications out there that are promoting augmented creation, the best examples for the same are Instagram filters and Snapchat.
+Applications like spark.facebook.com is a perfect tools for AR creators where anyone without prior or advanced knowledge of AR can try their hands on with output as an interesting and your very own Instagram filter.
+Other than this there are several applications like Google Lens and Expedition, these are a few days today examples that we can see around us.

-Popular record-breaking game Pokemon Go is also an excellent example for the AR where virtual and physical elements were combined to create an artificial world with high interaction points, and this was the reason behind a reasonable engagement rate of this game.
-To design such an AR app is having a similar process which we can see in web designing or application designing.
+Popular record-breaking game Pokemon Go is also an excellent example of AR where virtual and physical elements were combined to create an artificial world with high interaction points, and this was the reason behind the reasonable engagement rate of this game.
+Designing such an AR app is having a similar process which we can see in web designing or application designing.
 Using the 6D process by ImagineXP, you can understand the complete process in six different stages.

-Augmented reality UX is playing a crucial role in several sectors like education, training, medicine, defence, engineering, and many more, in each field need for augmented reality is going to increase and will touch new heights.
+Augmented reality UX is playing a crucial role in several sectors like education, training, medicine, defense, engineering, and many more, in each field, the need for augmented reality is going to increase and will touch new heights.

 Wireframing for augmented reality – tools for AR designing

-It is an excellent software released by the Adobe, free for IOS platforms.
-Designers can create memorable and mesmerising experiences without coding with the help of Adobe Aero.
+It is an excellent software released by Adobe, free for IOS platforms.
+Designers can create memorable and mesmerizing experiences without coding with the help of Adobe Aero.
 Aero allows 3D object import from different 3D libraries and other software too, it also supports 2D dimensions from Photoshop and Illustrator and can convert them into AR experience.
-There are several other software that can be easily be used with same, like MAYA, 3DS Max, C4D etc.
+There are several other software that can be easily used with the same, like MAYA, 3DS Max, C4D, etc.

-- Six degrees of range lets the phone to recognise and trace its location relative to the world.
+- Six degrees of range lets the phone recognize and trace its location relative to the world.

-- Environmental perception enables the phone to recognise the size and location of flat horizontal surfaces like the ground or a coffee table.
+- Environmental perception enables the phone to recognize the size and location of flat horizontal surfaces like the ground or a coffee table.

 - The light opinion allows the phone to determine the environment’s current lighting requirements.